 "I'll show you protest."
 Riley looks like he's itching for a nice stake.

-face changes.
-"I can fight you now, Captain
+Spike's face changes.
+"I can fight you now, Captain America.
+Let's finish this finally."

 "Soldier boy here's asking for it," Spike says, pushing Riley away.